JemmaStudios/KitBash_2/README.md

 Download KITBASH and run ./kitbash from a command line.

 LINUX USERS:
-Download KITBASH and do whatever Linux users do...
+Download kitbash.cxx and do linux stuff to it.